nellore/docs.rail.bio/docs/dbgap.md

 2. *User:* register credentials with the AWS CLI by entering

         aws configure --profile dbgap
 at a terminal prompt on the user's computer.
 Enter the AWS Access Key ID, AWS Secret Access Key, and a default region as prompted.
-We recommend using the `us-east-1` because its connection to dbGaP-protected data on SRA appears to be fastest.
+We recommend using `us-east-1` because its connection to dbGaP-protected data on SRA appears to be fastest.
 A default output format need not be specified.
 Now the new user can issue AWS API calls via the AWS CLI. *It is recommended that credentials file that was just downloaded is now deleted.*

 3. *Administrator:* Set user's password.
     1. Return to the [AWS Console](https://aws.amazon.com/console/), again click **Identity and Access Management**, again click **Users** on the left sidebar, and select the new user.
 Under **User Actions**, click **Manage Password**.